Jaizzer/mobile-menu/README.md

 ## License

 This project is licensed under the MIT License.
-You can find the full text of the license in the [LICENSE.md](LICENSE) file.
+You can find the full text of the license in the [LICENSE](LICENSE) file.

 Feel free to use this mockup as a reference for your design and development process, taking inspiration from its layout and styling concepts.